-It is also essential that during times like these, we take a look at the World Health Organisation’s (WHO) situation reports, which are updated on an hourly basis, and also the Centers for Disease Control and Prevention (CDC) reports.
+It is also essential that during times like these, we look at the World Health Organisation’s (WHO) situation reports, which are updated on an hourly basis, and the Centers for Disease Control and Prevention (CDC) reports.

 Misinformation being spread in India.

-The misinformation which has been circulated in our country included using unprescribed/unproven methods for disease cure and spreading communal hatred.
+The misinformation circulated in our country included using unprescribed/unproven methods for disease cure and spreading communal hatred.